solliancenet/microsoft-postgres-docs-project/labs/02_whats_new_postgres16.md

 create schema postgres14;
 ```

-Now import the schema from the remote Azure Database for PostgreSQL:
+Now import the schema from the remote Azure Database for PostgreSQL Flexible Server:

 ```sql
 IMPORT FOREIGN SCHEMA public LIMIT TO (reviews)